YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

 - creating resource bundles
 - adding the ``Intl`` addon to our controller
-- use the ``Intl`` addon to access the localized strings in the resource bundles
+- using the ``Intl`` addon to access the localized strings in the resource bundles

 .. _10_localization-ts: